PRO Chess League Rules as of 12/4/2017:

 - The streamer can also qualify by streaming for 100 hours using Chess.com on their own personal Twitch.com channel.
 In this case they will need to have both the PRO Chess League logo and the logo of the team they wish to represent clearly visible.

-- Each team can use two streamers in their lineup a team one time.
-If there is a free agent in the lineup, then a team can also add one streamer.
-At least 2 players in the lineup must always be local.
+- Each team can use two streamers in their lineup at one time.
+If there is a free agent in the lineup, then a team cannot have two streamers, but can have one.
+At least two players in the lineup must always be local.